-It is called loop stitch or fur stitch.
-So far, I haven’t found any abbreviation for it, so I am going to call it by name… Loop stitch.
+Crochet loop stitch is some times being called as fur stitch.
+So far, I haven’t found any abbreviation for it, so I am going to call it by name… Loop Stitch (LS).

 The loop can vary from long to short, depends on how long you want it to be.
 You can wrap the yarn around finger, or pen, even a Q-tip stick to manipulate the length of the loop.
 The top photo is the long loop I crocheted by wrapping the yarn around my index finger (as shown in the video below).
 The bottom photo is the short loop version which I wrap the yarn on a disposable chopstick.